fescii/health/docs/doc.md

 * **Collaborate & Connect:** Become part of a dynamic network of like-minded individuals.
 Share ideas, build partnerships, and work together in real-time on projects that matter.
 * **Invest & Grow:** Access unique investment opportunities and participate in shared ventures.
 Our platform provides the tools and framework for secure and profitable business engagement.
 * **Access Resources:** Benefit from systems designed to support your journey, including low-interest loans, a comprehensive market system, and a dedicated funding platform for your innovative causes.
-* **Transact Securely:** Utilize the EAC Wallet, our bespoke financial system, for safe and efficient transactions within the VPU and beyond.
+* **Transact Securely:** Utilize the TNFI Banking, our bespoke financial system, for safe and efficient transactions within the VPU and beyond.
 * **Shape the Future:** Your participation directly contributes to the development of Alkebulan.
 Be an active agent of change and help build a brighter future for generations.

 ## 2. About Us Page